krebsbstn/uwb-tracking/README.md

 The code and documentation are organized in a clear and consistent manner, with comments and instructions to facilitate understanding and reuse by others.

-Overall, this repository represents a significant effort to develop a UWB-Ranging-based Trekking Technology that can improve safety, navigation, and adventure experiences in indoor environments.
+Overall, this repository represents a significant effort to develop a UWB-Ranging-based Tracking Technology that can improve safety, navigation, and adventure experiences in indoor environments.
 The project has practical and academic value.

 Also see our [Github Pages](https://krebsbstn.github.io/uwb-tracking/files.html)